Skip to main content

 Undergraduate teaching

-Marta's teaching focuses on two main areas: Italian Renaissance literature (1430-1635), and modern and contemporary Italian literature (19th century-present).
+Marta's teaching focuses on two main areas: Renaissance Italian literature (1430-1635), and modern and contemporary Italian literature (19th century-present).

 Marta also teaches translation (English-Italian), a discipline that closely aligns with her research interests.